Get 10% OFF + SAVE $100s

 Most of the products we make get worn, including by ourselves, out there in the natural environment.
 Up mountains, in forests, down rivers... in amongst some of Mother Nature’s finest work.
 So it’d be pretty silly of us to do something to go and mess that up.
 Where would we wear our gear then, right?
 The good news is, as a totally natural product, our Merino garments are already naturally better for the environment.
 And unlike some of those nasty synthetics, they even eventually break down to nothing when you’re done with them!
 And, of course, we keep an eye our production processes along the way to make sure we keep Mother Nature as happy as our customers.

-Well, as far as production goes, it's a slightly involved answer.
-Our wool is sourced here in Australia, it's washed and combed in Thailand, knitted into fabric in Australia, then cut and sewn to our Australian design specifications in Fiji where we use a fully unionized and ethical manufacturing company.
+Well, as far as production of our garments goes, it's a slightly involved answer.
+Our wool is sourced here in Australia, it's washed and combed in Thailand, knitted into fabric in Australia, then cut and sewn to our Australian design specifications in Fiji where we use fully unionized and ethical manufacturing companies.
 For the past couple of years, we've been involved with the Fashion Revolution's 'Who Made My Clothes' initiative which encourages people to be curious and ask clothing brands: who made my clothes?
 You can check out our version here, which goes into a little more detail about our supply chain.
 From time to time we also make some of our accessories in places like Sri Lanka, but always only with places that continue to meet the same sort of ethical standards.